To create and disseminate knowledge about the most important early decisions faced by founders and the other people who help build startups.

 Prof. Wadhwani is the Fletcher Jones Chair in Entrepreneurship at University of the Pacific.
 He also holds appointments as a visiting professor in the Greif Center at USC Marshall, the Department of Management, Politics, and Philosophy at Copenhagen Business School and the Department of Economics at Kyoto University.
-At Founder Central, Dan is engaged in the design and development of the course and course material in entrepreneurial history, Making History: Entrepreneurship in the Past, Present and Future.
+Dan worked with Christina Lubinski to design and develop the "Entrepreneurial Imagination" course.
 This course takes a novel approach that emphasizes the usefulness of historical knowledge and reasoning for entrepreneurs.

 Smrithi Prasad completed her Ph.D. from the University of Oregon in Social and Personality Psychology.
 Prior to that, she earned her B.S. in Psychology and M.S. in Management at the National University of Singapore (NUS).
 Her primary research examines how events in our social environment – like acute social stressors and competitive outcomes – may modulate the influence of biological and psychological processes in motivating social and economic decision-making behaviors.
 Her questions are informed by theories and methods from social psychology and behavioral endocrinology using both laboratory paradigms and naturalistic field methodologies.